NSBLab/MBM/README.md

 ![cover](readme_fig/Fig1_SBM_MBM.jpg)

 `mbm_main.m` executes the pipelines in Fig. 1.
-The input to `mbm_main.m` is the structure MBM including:
+The input to `mbm_main.m` is a Matlab structure named MBM which includes:

 •	A path to a text file listing all the anatomical maps to be analysed and a path to a mask to exclude elements of the maps from the analysis.
 Anatomical maps are expected as GIFTI files and projected on an average surface.
 In the example given in the demo code, the left fsaverage midthickness surface with 32492 vertices is used as an average template.